bleshinc/docs-v3/README.md

 ## Blesh SDK at a glance

-Blesh iBeacon SDK is distributed as a library project for iOS and Android platforms.
+Blesh SDK is distributed as a library project for iOS and Android platforms.
 It's core purpose is to provide micro location information to the host application via our services.
 These services vary from displaying feature-rich content to simple micro location information.
 All you should do is to start our service/framework, providing user specific settings dedicated to your application which you can obtain by contacting us.
 Therefore we have a quite simple integration phase and we are doing our best to keep it that way.

 ## Integrating Blesh SDK into your application